Website icon Xpert.Digital

 2. Renewable energy

-Another critical point is the slow expansion of renewable energies, especially in the area of wind energy on land.
-In the years before the government takeover by the traffic light coalition, the expansion had almost come to a standstill, including through bureaucratic hurdles and resistances at the local level.
-The new government has taken measures to accelerate the expansion – for example by simplifying approval procedures – but these measures have so far only shown a limited effect.
-However, the expansion of renewable energies is essential to reduce the dependence on fossil fuels and to promote the energy transition.
+Another critical issue is the slow expansion of renewable energies, particularly in the area of onshore wind power.
+In the years before the traffic light coalition took office, expansion had almost come to a standstill, due in part to bureaucratic hurdles and resistance at the local level.
+Although the new government has taken measures to accelerate expansion—for example, by simplifying approval procedures—these measures have so far had only limited impact.
+However, the expansion of renewable energies is essential to reducing dependence on fossil fuels and advancing the energy transition.

 3. Energy crisis and fossil fuels

-The energy crisis as a result of the Ukraine War has also burdened Germany's climate policy.
-In order to ensure security of supply, new gas infrastructure projects have been promoted and coal -fired power plants were reactivated – measures that are viewed critically from a climate policy perspective.
-The government emphasizes that these steps are only temporary, but they raise questions about the long -term climate strategy.
-In addition, the German Climate Protection Act is criticized by experts as diluted because it contains less binding requirements than originally planned.
+The energy crisis resulting from the war in Ukraine has placed an additional strain on Germany's climate policy.
+To ensure security of supply, new gas infrastructure projects were pushed forward and coal-fired power plants were reactivated – measures that are viewed critically from a climate policy perspective.
+While the government emphasizes that these steps are only temporary, they raise questions about the long-term climate strategy.
+Furthermore, experts have criticized the German Climate Protection Act as watered down, as it contains fewer binding requirements than originally planned.

 4. Building sector